falcosecurity/falco-website/content/en/docs/setup/packages.md

    > _Note_: You don't need to install these dependencies if you want to use the {{< glossary_tooltip text="Modern eBPF" term_id="modern-ebpf-probe" >}}.

     ```shell
-    # If necessary install it using: `yum install epel-release` (or `amazon-linux-extras install epel` in case of amzn2), then `yum install make dkms`.
+    # If necessary install it using: `dnf install epel-release` or `yum install epel-release` (or `amazon-linux-extras install epel` in case of amzn2), then `dnf install make dkms` or `yum install make dkms`.
+    # For systems using dnf:
+    dnf install -y dkms make
+    # For systems using yum:
-    yum install -y dkms make
+    # yum install -y dkms make
-    # If the package was not found by the below command, you might need to run `yum distro-sync` in order to fix it.
+    # If the package was not found by the below command, you might need to run `dnf distro-sync` or `yum distro-sync` in order to fix it.
 Rebooting the system may be required.
+    # For systems using dnf:
+    dnf install -y kernel-devel-$(uname -r)
+    # For systems using yum:
-    yum install -y kernel-devel-$(uname -r)
+    # yum install -y kernel-devel-$(uname -r)
     # If you use falcoctl driver loader to build the eBPF probe locally you need also clang toolchain
+    # For systems using dnf:
+    dnf install -y clang llvm
+    # For systems using yum:
-    yum install -y clang llvm
+    # yum install -y clang llvm
     # You can install also the dialog package if you want it
+    # For systems using dnf:
+    dnf install -y dialog
+    # For systems using yum:
-    yum install -y dialog
+    # yum install -y dialog
     ```

 5. Install the Falco package

     ```shell
+    # For systems using dnf:
+    dnf install -y falco
+    # For systems using yum:
-    yum install -y falco
+    # yum install -y falco
     ```